Frequently Asked Questions

 Yes, if your EPR system is integrated with the Universal Care Plan, patients with a care plan are flagged.
 This includes users of EMIS, TPP SystmOne, Cleric ePCR, Adastra (via the Special Patient Notes section) and the London Care Record (Cerner Health Information Exchange).

-The Universal Care Plan Programme team are working with Business Intelligence (BI) teams to establish data flows and integrate data from the Universal Care Plan system into local and regional dashboards.
-This will enable BI and transformation teams across London to view care planning data in a more holistic way.
-The earliest date that data reporting will be available will be October 2022.
+The Universal Care Plan Programme team are working with Business Intelligence (BI) teams to integrate data from the Universal Care Plan system into local and regional dashboards.

 The Universal Care Plan enables information about a person’s urgent care needs and wishes to be communicated with health and social care services.
 The information recorded in the UCP is shared to enable health and care professionals to care for individuals.